Privacy notice on the ethics and human rights contact form

 Purpose of the Processing

-The data is processed for the purposes of handling reports submitted by whistleblowers within SUEZ (including occasional workers) and outside SUEZ regarding breaches of the Group’s rules of ethics and applicable anti-corruption statutes and regulations (the internal “anti-corruption” whistleblowing programme provided for under the Sapin II Act);
+- (1) collecting and processing ethics reports submitted by whistleblowers within SUEZ (including occasional workers) and outside SUEZ regarding breaches of the Group’s rules of ethics and applicable anti-corruption statutes and regulations (the internal “anti-corruption” whistleblowing programme provided for under the Sapin II Act);

 Categories of Data Processed

-The following categories of personal data are collected directly and indirectly by the Ethics and Compliance Department are strictly necessary to verify the accuracy of the reported allegations, and can include the following, depending on the context:
+The categories of personal data directly and indirectly collected by the SUEZ Ethics and Compliance Department are strictly necessary to verify the accuracy of the reported allegations, and can include the following, depending on the context:

 - (i) the identity, position, and contact information for the whistleblower, if he or she provides this data;

-- (ii) the identity, position, and contact details of the individuals implicated by the report;
+- (ii) the identity, position, and contact information of the individuals implicated by the report;

 - (iii) the identity, position, and contact details of the individuals involved in receiving or processing the report;

 - (v) information gathered while investigating the actions reported;